 Notable projects in the 1970s included building a ramp outside of the home of a 15-year-old cerebral palsy victim who could not walk, creating punch cards for the Folsom Library's books to help automate the circulation process and raising over $8,000 at a walk for the mentally handicapped.

 The 1980s were spent fixing up the Approach, holding a Capital District Educational Fair and managing several successful Boy Scout camporees.
 In 1980 and 1984, the chapter was given the Arno Nowotny National Service Award.
 Also in 1984, Epsilon Zeta was granted the first ever Disborough Service to Scouting Award, also honored by the National fraternity.

 The chapter continued to flourish in the 1990s.
 Red Cross blood drives, MMOC competitions, annual publication of the Infocard, and outstanding attendance at Sectional, Regional and National conferences.
 In 1998, Epsilon Zeta was recognized with an unprecedented third Nowotny Service Award.

-Today, Epsilon Zeta continues to provide services to the campus, community and country.
-A scholarship program grants a $1,000 award to incoming freshmen who demonstrate outstanding service and leadership skills.
-The chapter has been commended for their work cataloging books at a local library.
 In 2004, another Nowotny Service Award was received, making Epsilon Zeta the first chapter to receive four such awards.
 The chapter also received the Josiah Frank Historian's Award.

 In 2010, Epsilon Zeta broke its own national record by being awarded its fifth Nowotny Service Award at the Atlanta, Georgia National Convention.